matwoess/java-profiler/README.md

 Switch *expression* (since Java 14) have the `yield` statement to return a value.
 <br/>
-We also can use arrow-cases (`->` like lambdas) to omit the `break`, in which case there's either a block or a single statement.
+We also can use arrow-cases (`->` like lambdas) to omit the `break`, in which case there's either a curly-brace block or a single statement.

-For the case of single-statement arrow-cases expressions we need to wrap the block in braces and add a `yield` keyword after.
+For the case of *single-statement* arrow-case expressions we need to wrap the block in braces and add a `yield` keyword after.
 <br/>
 In case a branch throws an exception, `yield` must **not** be added.